Notarized and Legalized Document

 In case of any questions, you can also call the Global Affairs Canada authentication services phone number: 1-833-928-1551.
 In-person visits are not possible at the moment.

-At Document Authentication Canada, we can help you determine what’s needed for each specific Embassy so that your request will not be turned down and lead to unnecessary delays.
-We have the expertise to complete the entire authentication and legalization process on your behalf, saving you time and money.
+At Document Authentication Canada, we can help you determine what’s needed for each specific document so that your request will not be turned down and lead to unnecessary delays.
+We have the expertise to complete the entire apostille process on your behalf, saving you time and money.

 Our simple 4-step process helps you authenticate and legalize your Canadian documents in a fast & easy manner.